Solar Landscape Lighting for Every Outdoor Need

 Harnessing the sun's rays to illuminate your landscape is a more viable option than ever, thanks to advances in solar landscape lighting technologies.

 A must-have for any size landscape, outdoor lighting offers safety for exterior doors, stairs, and walkways, and can be a nice accent for hardscaping and plants.
 But not too long ago, gardeners were restricted to hardwired systems for landscape lighting.
-New developments by manufacturers have made solar landscape lighting a reliable option for many homeowners.
+Today's solar landscape lighting designs are a reliable option for many homeowners looking to save energy and go green outdoors.
+Here's what you need to know about outdoor solar lights, plus expert tips for a well-lit landscape.

 To make batteries last longer into the evening, solar landscape lighting is designed to shine less brightly than conventional models.
 Thus, most units won't match the output of traditional low-voltage lights.
 But solar landscape lighting earns high marks for energy conservation.
 As long as the sun comes up in the morning, the lights will shine at night without raising your electric bill.
 However, the strength of the lights depends on how much sunlight you receive.
 So on winter or overcast days, the cells will generate less power for the batteries to store.